q3769/conseq4j/README.md

   support any shutdown action on the API's sequential executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance, which is to prevent unintended task cancellation across different sequence keys.
-This may not be an issue for workloads that are asynchronous and overall-throughput driven but is something to be aware of.
+This may not be an issue for workloads that are asynchronous and focused on throughput, but is something to be aware of.

 ### The API: